diogovalentepcs/biofuture/README.md

-# biofuture
+# BIOFUTURE
-BIOFUTURE is a decision-support framework for sustainable Waste-to-X biorefinery supply chains
+BIOFUTURE is a decision-support framework for sustainable Waste-to-X biorefinery supply chains.

+Currentlly finishing some details!